Noaemien/ada-template-website/analysis.md

   </iframe>
 </div>

-Inspection of the raw scores reveal a few consistent patterns:
+Inspection of the raw scores reveals a few consistent patterns:
 - Highly visited or globally famous pages do not necessarily achieve high composite scores.
 - Strong overall performance typically arises from balanced domination across multiple metrics, rather than extreme values in a single dimension.
 - Several hubs with moderate popularity achieve high rankings due to strong efficiency or versatility.

-So to better understand how that is let's go deeper into each metric.
+To better understand how this happens, let's go deeper into each metric.

 ---

 ## Metric 1: Popularity

-This is the where we separate the cool kids from the others.
-Popularity quantifies player interaction frequency of a given hub during navigation.
+This is where we separate the cool kids from the others.
+Popularity quantifies the frequency of player interaction with a given hub during navigation.

 The metric integrates multiple behavioral signals:
 - Total appearances in both finished and unfinished games.